This is where we get to the deeper end of the pool.

 When we choose to do something, we choose ethically.
 We are not choosing all the alternatives; all the infinity of alternative choices we could take, in this reality of ours we share.
 There is no consensus on free will; what is it?
 Does it exist?
 What definition of existence can you agree on to help settle that old question?
 But whatever it means, free will is inextrincably linked to ethics; if we can be said to choose anything, our choices are exactly what we are.
 A life can be seen as a mathematical construct: a linked list of moments, of thoughts we think, of moments of existence that we choose to have.

 I saw this in meditation, and I saw it to be true, and I have to tell the world about it.
 I have to start with someone, so I’m starting with you.
-This is why I write this, reader; this is why I dedicated this book to you.
-You could be my friend by becoming part of the same Sangha.
-You do not have to join mine; you can invite me to yours.
+This is why I write this, readers; this is why I dedicated this book to you.
+To my friends.

-My friends are part of my Sangha, regardless of whether they are Buddhists.
-Buddhism could be good enough for everyone and I want the world to understand that, but I don’t want to exclude people.
-Buddhism can be about getting people to known themselves better first, then understand each others better; it can be about solving things, about getting along.
+My friends are my sangha, regardless of whether they are Buddhists.
+Buddhism should be good enough for everyone and I want the world to understand that, but I don’t want to exclude people.
+Buddhism should make people understand that we can all be Buddhists and solve things, get along.
 Buddhism doesn’t care about your religion, really; you can be Buddhist on top of all other things.
 Buddhism doesn’t care about your gods; keep them if you have them, don’t miss them if you never had them.

 Buddhism is an add-on, and you should think about it.
 It has a lot of advantages.